daltonrowe/frameshifter/README.md

 ## Starting FrameShifter

-1. After installing, run `npm start` from the FrameShifter root directory.
+1. After installing, run `npm start` from the FrameShifter root directory in a PowerShell or terminal.

 ## Connecting Devices